berkowski/python-rpicamera/readme.md

     #YUV_420 1D to 480x640 image:
     #Only interested in the intensity here, the 'Y' values,
     #which make up the first 480*640 'pixels'.
-    #order='F' is important here!
     img = c.image[:480*640].reshape(480, 640, order='C')

-    #Need to reverse the color order, imshow expects RGB, not BGR
     plt.imshow(img, cmap='gray')
     plt.show()